graphhopper/graphhopper/docs/core/spatial-rules.md

 Writing your own rules is simple.
 If you write a rule for a country that is not provided in GraphHopper yet, we'd love if you would contribute your rules.
 You can have a look at the [GermanySpatialRule](https://github.com/graphhopper/graphhopper/blob/master/core/src/main/java/com/graphhopper/routing/util/spatialrules/countries/GermanySpatialRule.java).
-Create something similar for your contry.
+Create something similar for your country.
 After that you have to extend the [CountriesSpatialRuleFactory](https://github.com/graphhopper/graphhopper/blob/master/web/src/main/java/com/graphhopper/spatialrules/CountriesSpatialRuleFactory.java) to match your country code.